alfonsomarquez1/cordova-plugin-mlkit-translate/README.md

 ## API

-You can access all these methods via the window["MLKitBlink"] object.
+You can access the method via the window["MLKitBlink"] object.

 If you're using the Ionic Native wrapper, then add the plugin to your module